kpn/kstreams/docs/stream.md

 !!! note
     If for some reason you interrupt the "async for in" in the async generator, the Stream will stopped consuming events meaning that the lag will increase.

+!!! note
+    Yield from a stream only works with the [typing approach](https://kpn.github.io/kstreams/stream/#dependency-injection-and-typing)

 ## Get many